docoess/docoess/README.md

 ✅ DONE! ~~Working on getting full OAuth added to allow importing of mount collections directly from battle.net~~

-📝 Now working on styling / UI overhaul.
+✅ ~~Now working on styling / UI overhaul.~~

+✅ ~~Add search functionality to main feed.~~

+📝 QoL improvements up next.
+A back button here, and a styling tweak there, etc.

 ## WebRTC and Socket.IO